scipion-em/docs/release-2.0.0/sources/docs/developer/creating-a-monitor.rst.txt

 What we have done is just a piece of "behaviour" it will calculate the statistics of the HD where a certain folder (workingFolder) belongs.
-But how can we start it from a scipion project?
+But how can we start it from a Scipion project?

 Protocol monitor
 ----------------